 - Has the training and experience in treating your specific type of pain.
 Most will have done a pain medicine “fellowship,” which is training above and beyond a doctor’s training in a specialty.

-- Is “board-certified,” which means they have passed in-depth tests, called boards, in the field of anesthesiology, neurology, or physical medicine and rehab
+- Is “board-certified,” which means they have passed in-depth tests, called boards, in fields such as anesthesiology, neurology, or physical medicine and rehab

 - Listens well